workshopper/javascripting/readme.md

 javascripting
 ```

-Navigate the menu by with the arrow keys.
-Choose a level with the return key.

 You'll see the menu:

 ![javascripting screenshot](screenshot.png)

+Navigate the menu with the arrow keys.
+Choose a level with the return key.

 ## License